Mon. Dec 23rd, 2024

 The Spanish police statement concluded by noting that the arrested trader will face charges of fraud and forgery in the sale and circulation of artistic and historical antiquities, and that investigations are continuing with him in cooperation with the Dutch and Sudanese authorities.

-The United Nations Security Council adopts a resolution to end the siege of El Fasher in Sudan
+Security Council votes on draft resolution to stop El Fasher blockade in Sudan

 Related Post